K5TRA 927 MHz repeater construction & testing

 The transmit and receive radios I have used are Kenwood.
 The earlier repeaters use a pair of TK-931s, and are stil in service in the Portland and Vancouver metro area.
 All four repeaters in the greater Austin metro area use TK-941s.
 My portable repeater also uses a pair of TK-941s.
 Link radios in the earlier repeaters (Portland/Vancouver) are Motorola Maxtrac and CM-200.
 The TK-840 is used to link all of the Austin machines.

-Power amplifiers have all been Motorola cellular 300W (SGTF-1019), in the Portland repeaters, or 150W (SGTF-2520) in the Austin repeaters.
+My early 900 MHz repeaters used modified Motorola cellular power amplifiers.
+The Motorola cellular 300W (SGTF-1019) PAs were used in the Portland repeaters, and the 150W (SGTF-2520) in the early Austin repeaters.
 Fans are used on all PAs and on transmit radios.
 These amplifiers are rated in PEP due to original operation in linear service.
 Hams have used them for SSB operation too.
 In FM service, they perform very well.
 Modifications are not difficult.
 The bias & control board can be removed and replaced with a LM-7805 +5 V regulator. +24 V is required for collector supply.
 If the STGF-1019 PA is used, the integrated isolator on each amplifier strip must be bypassed (top frequency for the isolator is 904 MHz).
 This can be accomplished by either an RG-316 jumper around the isolator, or by removing the puck from the housing and running the jumper through the empty circulator shell.
 If the SGTF-2520 is used, the isolator is separately mounted in the housing.
 It can simply be removed.
 Biasing is the same as with the higher power amplifier.

 Celwave isolators with 100W loads are placed between PA output and duplexer TX input.
 This is not only for PA protection to mismatch; but for IMD protection (PA final can mix repeater output with other co-located signals).